deoktr/ansible/roles/apt/README.md

 - `use_apt_proxy` whether to use the apt proxy or not, default: `true`
 - `apt_proxy_addr` IP or FQDN, example: `192.168.1.242`
 - `apt_proxy_port` default: `3142`

+## TODO

+- configure sources.list
+- configure sources.list to use tor only: https://wiki.debian.org/SourcesList#Using_Tor_with_Apt